We receive advertising fees from the brands we review that affect ranking.

 For most small teams of up to 10 people, the Assistant and Data Agent combo is usually all you need.
 You don’t really need autonomous agents until your team grows to about 20 people, the point where you’re too big to do the work manually but not quite ready to hire a full-time specialist.

-How many workflows does the HubSpot Starter plan include, and what can you build?
+How many workflows does the HubSpot Starter plan include, and what can you build with them?

 The HubSpot Starter Customer Platform includes 50 workflows, which are enough to automate the core operations of a small team, lead routing, follow-up emails, internal notifications, deal-stage automation, and CRM data hygiene.
 After six months of testing alongside the Sonary team, the portal is using around 12–15 of those slots.